squaremo/rabbit.js/README.md

 var context = require('rabbit.js').createContext('amqp://localhost');
 ```

+The context will emit `'ready'` when it's connected.

-A context emits `'error'` with an `Error` object if there's a problem
+A context will emit `'error'` with an `Error` object if there's a
-with the underlying connection to the server.
-This invalidates the
+problem with the underlying connection to the server.
+This invalidates
-context and all its sockets.
+the context and all its sockets.

 A context may be disconnected from the server with `#close()`.
 It will
-emit `'close'` once the underlying connection has been terminated.
+emit `'close'` once the underlying connection has been terminated, by
+you or by an error.

+### Sockets

 To start sending or receiving messages you need to acquire a socket: